FHU/2023-os-memes/_posts/2023-03-02-PierceKlugs-paging-intro-meme.md

 ---
-title:
+title:  Buzz Explains Paging
-author:
+author: cameron
-image:
+image: cpPaging.jpg
-chapter:
+chapter: 18
 ---
-Update the above data, include an image of your original meme, and replace this text with your meme explanation.
+Paging is fixed sized memory spaces that can be taken and allocated to a process to prevent taking too much memory on a machine.